For startup fitness brands, one of the biggest challenges is dealing with the high minimum order quantities required by many manufacturers.

 From my experience, brands that succeed use low MOQ to:

-If you want to launch your fitness brand without large upfront investment, working with a low MOQ manufacturer is the smartest approach.
+If you want to launch your fitness brand without heavy upfront investment, working with a low MOQ manufacturer is one of the smartest ways to start.

-The right partner will help you grow from small batches to full-scale production.
+The right partner can help you move from small test runs to full-scale production with much less risk and much more control.